Shahadat-shuvo/Mini-Blog-Project/README.md

 ![Screenshot (274)](https://user-images.githubusercontent.com/79735371/222541415-7d40cb12-ce7c-49cc-8094-37edeea9d88a.png)

 This project is for learning purpose which is mainly based on CRUD and user authentication operations.
+The main goal of this project is authenticated user can create, edit, delete post.